ReynaldoAMartinez/Splunk-101/docs/capstone.md

 <img width="2092" height="483" alt="image (5)" src="https://github.com/user-attachments/assets/a7152dcc-3be7-4186-b56f-07c21afc66a1" />

-I found source IP and the Logon Type for the successful logins
+It shows a source IP and the Logon Types for the successful logins

 src_ip = 172.16.0.184